bhurt/webbench/README.md

   * The other extreme test will be using the compute-optimized `c4.xlarge` as the underlying image:
   4 CPUs, 16 [ECU](https://aws.amazon.com/ec2/faqs/#What_is_an_EC2_Compute_Unit_and_why_did_you_introduce_it), and 7.5GiB of RAM.
   They run USD$0.10 per hour (that's 17 `t2.nano` instances per hour).
-We will test each implementation utilizing just one of these virtual machines, but with 4 instances of the server implementation on that machine.
-This gives implementations which could barely run under `t2.nano` have their chance to shine, too.
+We will test each implementation utilizing just one of these virtual machines.
+Each virtual machine will run 4 primary instances of the server implementation and 2 instances as hot backup.
+This reflects a beefy single-server production environment and gives implementations which could barely run under `t2.nano` have their chance to shine, too.
 We will test each implementation at 100000 concurrent users.
   * We will then set up an Auto-Scaling Group of the `t2.nano` servers, and see how many servers the Auto-Scaling Group spins up while under this load, along with the performance characteristics of that Auto-Scaling Group from the client's perspective, along with the cost of those Auto-Scaling Groups from a business perspective.
   (If you would like to see this test repeated with the `c4.xlarge` instances, please contact [Sapiens Development](http://sapiensdev.com) with your sponshorship offer.)

 Constraints and Contexts for Servers
 ======================================